snorkel-team/snorkel-tutorials/README.md

 <details><summary><b>Installing with <tt>conda</tt></b></summary>
 <p>

-These commands assume that your conda installation is the Python 3.6+.
+These commands assume that your conda installation is Python 3.6+.

 ```bash
 # [OPTIONAL] Activate a virtual environment